syntasso/kratix-docs/docs/main/05-reference/05-resources/02-workflows.md

 ### `/input`

-This directory is pre-populated with files that are provided by Kratix or the previous pipeline container.
-The first container will have access to an `object.yaml` file containing the Resource Request submitted to the platform.
+This directory is pre-populated with files that are provided by Kratix or the previous container.
+The first container will have access to an `object.yaml` file containing the Resource definition submitted to the platform.
 The `/input` directory in subsequent containers contain content from the previous container's `/output` directory.